aileot/vim-foldpeek/README.md

 ## Installation

-Install the plugin using your favorite package manager
+Install the plugin using your favorite package manager.

 ### For dein.vim